kyaiooiayk/MLOps-Machine-Learning-Operations/README.md

 ***

 ## CI/CD
 In modern software development teams, continuous integration (CI) and continuous deployment (CD) are standard practices.
+The main goal of CI/CD is to test if the end-user intent is materialising.
 CI is about how the project should be built and tested in various runtimes, automatically and continuously.
 CD is needed so that every new bit of code that passes automated testing can be released into production with no extra effort.
 <details>
 <summary>Expand ⬇️</summary>
 <br>